 Q: Does it take time to get used to compression socks?

 A: One thing to prepare yourself for is the tight fit of compression socks if you’ve never worn them before.
 They might feel a bit odd at first since they fit more tightly than regular socks, so it may take some time for you to get used to.
 There are a couple of things you can do to help you adjust to your compression socks so that in time, their tighter fit won’t bother you.
 You don’t want to give up wearing your compression socks, after all, if you really need them simply because you aren’t used to the way they are supposed to fit.

 Some people find it helpful to start out wearing socks that come with lower compression levels.
 After some time, you can increase to a higher compression level, and get to the compression point you should use by building up both your experience wearing the socks and your compression levels.

 For the benefits compression socks bring to runners, they can be bought at an affordable price and are a wise investment.
 Not only will runners receive a performance boost and less fatigue because of the extra oxygen boost and blood circulation provided by compression socks, but runners are also able to help avoid a wide variety of common injuries.
 Compression socks also aid runners with faster recoveries after each run, allowing you to enjoy the hobby you love more frequently.
-With the wide variety of materials and styles they come in, you can find compression socks that both help you achieve your full running potential, and fit stylishly.
+Now that you have read our top ten best compression socks you can decide which one suits your running needs best.
+Keep in mind with the wide variety of materials and styles they come in, you can find compression socks that both help you achieve your full running potential and fit stylishly.